chadlanoway/Bottle-of-Rhumb/README.md

    - As a last resort, recursively tries perpendicular detours until a water path is found.

 At each step, the route is checked for **land crossings** and rejected if any segment intersects land.

 ---

+## TODO

+-Can take quite awhile for more complex routes (up to 4 min), I think more optimization can be done -Resolution of land mask is pretty low, considering adding hi-res masks for areas like Norway, BC etc.
+-Needs additional handling for narrow straits like Gibralter, and corridor for the Panama canal -Long detours around continents tend to fail, needs further troubleshooting there

+---